 To register a domestic partnership with the California Secretary of State’s office, you and your partner must be of the same sex, or if you and your partner are opposite sexes, one of you must be at least 62 years old.

-Returning to employment in a position requiring CalSTRS membership and terminating a CalSTRS benefit, such as a retired educator returning to the classroom in a credentialed position.
+Returning to employment in a position requiring CalSTRS membership and terminating a CalSTRS benefit, such as a retired educator returning as an active member to the classroom in a credentialed position.

 A monthly benefit paid to a member each month after retirement for reasons other than disability.